Blendify/blender-manual/trunk/blender_docs/manual/advanced/app_templates.rst

    *(As noted previously, this is only used for a subset of preferences).*

 ``splash.png``, ``splash_2x.png``
-   Splash screen do override Blender's default artwork (not including header text).
+   Splash screen to override Blender's default artwork (not including header text).

    Must be ``501x250`` and ``1002x500`` (used for HiDPI monitors).
 ``__init__.py``